jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Only then does "they" the powerful, becomes "we" the player god.

 And that's the subject for the next book.
-For all the antagonists blustering and excuses, once a regular person becomes a player god, and holds a lever of power, the game is won.
+For all the antagonists blustering and excuses, once a regular person becomes a player god, and controls levers of power, the game is won.

 Consider this, for every dollar Main Street puts into car insurance, we only get back 50 cents in claims; the rest goes to taxes, marketing, and administration fees.

 This book made you a player god in mind, the next will make you a player god in reality.
-You'll finally hold many levers of power in your hand, first for car crashes.
+Now you'll finally pay for and control many levers of power in your hand.
+I'll do this for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Call Centre.
 No bullshit jobs.

 Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_ who always has all the levers of power they need to win the game.

-That's what the Life Star is—the technological re-creation of Evolution; a rulebook to enforce Techvolution.
+That's what the Life Star is—the technological re-creation of Evolution, a rulebook to enforce Techvolution.
 It lets everyone play, understand, and master the game of civilization with fair, accountable, and understandable rules that give everyone a chance to win.
 It's a modern rulebook that makes everybody happy.

-Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis.
-I also call it the state of nature because all lifeforms happily work frontline jobs inside a place where Darth Blockbuster isn't allowed to play, and bullshit jobs don't exist.
+Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis in the march of new and better technology.
+I also call it the state of nature.
+A place where all lifeforms happily work frontline jobs inside a country where Darth Blockbuster isn't allowed to play, and bullshit jobs don't exist.

 You'll soon hold my new app in your hand and read about your power to win the game of civilization in Techvolution II: Building the Life Star.